Consumer-facing AI systems can carry out tasks or services for an individual based on commands or questions.

 With in-skill purchasing (ISP) for Alexa skills, you can make money through your skills by selling digital products to customers.

 Tasks your assistant can do for you.
 Simply put, an intent is the user's intention in a given sentence or command.
-For example, if the user said "Order me a large mocha coffee", the words "order" and "coffee" would be classified as intents.
+For example, if the user said "order me a large mocha coffee" the intent here would be to order coffee.
+An intent doesn't relate to the specific words "order" and "coffee" but rather the goal they are aiming for which is to order a coffee

 Based upon the idea that a computer needs specific information to understand human language.
 The interaction model provides the necessary information for a computer to understand and process a given voice request or command.
 This incorporates the use of utterances, intents and slots which all map out a user's spoken input. (see these definitions for more info).